38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Also known as Turkish Delight, this nougaty dessert is a firm jelly-like cube flavored with rosewater, lemon, or mastic, and dusted with powdered sugar, but there are many variations that are served especially across Turkey in July during the festival season.
-It truly is a privilege to taste this dessert at the place where it was originated.
+Also known as Turkish Delight, this nougaty dessert is a firm jelly-like cube flavoured with rosewater, lemon, or mastic and dusted with powdered sugar, but many variations are served, especially across Turkey in July during the festival season.
+It truly is a privilege to taste this dessert at the place where it originated.
 People even bring back boxes of balaclava as a souvenir because that is how good it is.

 25. Halva: Unique Halwa